upenn-libraries/digital-collections/rails_app/README.md

 Access the app at `http://localhost:3000`.

 ---

+#### Sidekiq Pro Web UI

+The development environment for this app exposes the Sidekiq Web UI at [http://localhost:3000/sidekiq](http://localhost:3000/sidekiq).

 ## Configuration/Settings
 Application-wide configuration is centralized in `config/settings` and `config/settings.yml`.
 Access to configuration is provided via the `Settings` object instantiated by the [config](https://github.com/rubyconfig/config) gem.
 For example, to retrieve a value defined in the `settings.yml` file as `my_yaml_key:`, run: